 As a child, Bruce Wayne wanted for nothing – the son of some of the wealthiest and most respected people in Gotham City, Thomas and Martha Wayne, Bruce was, in essence, heir to the throne of Gotham.
 But all that changed when Bruce’s parents were gunned down in front of him, instilling in him a deep hatred for criminals that would hang over his entire life.
 Committing himself to become skilled in multiple disciplines such as combat and detective work, Bruce used the wealth and resources of the company he inherited from his father to become the vigilante known as the Batman.
 A figure of fear, Bruce now wages a war against crime with his trusty Batmobile and high-tech armoury of weapons, assisted by his loyal butler and father-figure Alfred, police commissioner Jim Gordon and his extended ‘Bat-family’ of sidekicks like Robin.

-Film & TV: Batman, Batman v Superman, The LEGO Batman Movie, Justice League, Joker, Harley Quinn: Season One, Harley Quinn: Season Two
+Film & TV: Batman, Batman v Superman, The LEGO Batman Movie, Joker, Harley Quinn: Season One, Harley Quinn: Season Two, Zack Snyder’s Justice League, The Batman

 Video-Games: Injustice: Gods Among Us, Injustice 2